 Variable Elimination.
-Variable elimination mirrors aggregation push-down [10], a common query optimization technique.
-The idea is to avoid the exponential blowup in the size of intermediate, joint distribution tables by pushing aggregation down through joins over individual factor tables.
+Variable elimination mirrors aggregation push-down [9], a common optimization in databases.
+The idea is to avoid the exponential blowup in the size of joint distribution tables by pushing aggregation down through joins over individual factor tables.
 As in query optimization, join ordering plays a crucial role in variable elimination, as inference queries often have join graphs with high hypertree width.
 Intermediate materialized aggregates in VE are typically called separators (denoted S), intermediate (materialized) joins are called cliques (C), variables aggregated away between a clique and the following separator are called clique variables (denoted var(C)), and their inputs are called clique factors.

 EXAMPLE 2.
-The marginal probability distribution of J in Figure 1 can be expressed by $p(J) = \sum{D,I,S,G} p(D,I,S,G,J)$.
-We choose to first marginalize out D by constructing C_D 's separator S_D :
+The marginal probability distribution of J in Figure 1 can be expressed by $p(J) = \sum{D,I,S,G} p(D,I,S,G,J)$ .
+We choose to first marginalize out D by constructing $C_D$ 's separator $S_D$ :